thewind121212/vue-weather/README.md

 ## Overview

 The Weather Dashboard application is a web-based tool designed to provide weather insights in an interactive and visually appealing way.
-Built using Vue.js, it is in Phase 1 of development and focuses on core functionality without responsive design.
+Built using Vue.js, it is in Phase 1 of development and focuses on core functionality without responsive design and notification function.
 ![enter image description here](https://admin.wliafdew.dev/api/media/file/2025-01-14%2020.14.42.gif)
 ## Key Features